 Despite the positives listed above, there may be a number of negatives associated with puppy yoga, mainly in relation to animal welfare.
 ITV News performed an investigation into a number of classes and uncovered concerning information.
 Subsequently, the RSPCA, The Kennel Club, an MP, the Blue Cross, the British Veterinary Association, senior veterinary surgeons and even a celebrity have all spoken out against the practice.
 Here are some of the reasons why:

-First of all the conditions the puppies are kept in
+The conditions the puppies are kept in during yoga sessions

 Most are left to roam free, meaning they can easily get themselves into trouble or have accidents.
 From recorded footage, there are not enough staff members for the numbers of puppies; especially as they are managing a yoga class at the same time.
 More concerning, the puppies do not always have free access to food and water, with one staff members claiming water “might make them pee more”.
 This is a clear violation of animal welfare law.